 Thankfully, you are spoiled for choice regarding brands that put the environment first.

 - Pact: Their responsibly sourced cotton uses over 80% less water to produce than non-organic practices.

 - Vetta: Focuses on the "less is more" mantra with capsule wardrobes and multi-purpose clothing made from upcycled materials.

 - For days: A zero-waste philosophy using recyclable textiles, you can return your apparel, which will then be used to create new pieces.

-- Patagonia: B Corporation that has always put their impact on the planet first.
+- Patagonia: B Corporation has always prioritized its impact on the planet.

 Examples of Successful Rewilded Fashion Collections